ml3czus/ml3czus-autoplayer/README.md

 # Download

 Everything is in the Releases tab.
-I won't put any files in the Code tab.
-If the AV will detect the auto-player as a virus don't worry it's not malicious (i will put a virustotal scan later) (i'm using my own software 😭)
+I won't put any files in the Code tab.\n If the AV will detect the auto-player as a virus don't worry it's not malicious (i will put a virustotal scan later) (i'm using my own software 😭)